Piriformis Syndrome

 Management focuses on reducing nerve irritation, restoring movement control, and improving tolerance to sitting and activity.
 Treatment may include:

-- Physiotherapy: targeted exercise for hip control and glute strength
+- Physiotherapy: targeted exercise for hip control, glute strength, and movement quality

 - Activity modification: adjusting sitting habits and training load